python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 ### Misc

-- The instructor will demonstrate how to search within multiple files in VS Code.
+- Use the magnifying glass on the left hand side of VS Code to search within multiple files.